MasenoCU/Maseno-CU/README.md

 This website is ment to place the
 Maseno University Christian Union in the social space
 ----We strive for a good job everyone
+Currently the, have